Gene Hanson's Profession - Office

 Gene's home office setup Gene's home office.

-They secured another bank (First Deposit) and I needed to work on it.
+They secured another bank (First Interstate) and I needed to work on it.
 From what I learned from the Wells Fargo experience I created an whole new system where the processing was done with tags.
 No records would be deleted and just tagged.
 I didn't matter if they changed their minds later about what was actually a genuine delete because I always had all the records.
 We then got another bank client, First Deposit, and they had someone to interface with the client and gather specs, but that person wasn't a systems analyst and I would need to talk to them directly.
 I would immediately get all the calls because I could answer their questions with the added benefit that I could offer suggestions.
 The client became mine.
-The computer grew out of their small facility and they built a brand new building.
+The computer grew out of their small facility and they built a brand new building with 21,000 sq. feet on Alice Avenue still in Phoenix.
 I would do this client with one helper plus the computer operators and we'd bill over 3 million dollars a year.
 It was definitely a cash cow.

 I went on quite a few sales calls even though I never thought of myself as a sales person.
 But it turns out that sales is incredibly easy when you truly believe in your product and have the confidence you can answer any question thrown at you.